Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Bql_P71iLV8.md

 ### Transcript

-> will there be a hotkey for holding shift to go down ladders faster that's a good question just, jump off the ladder that's the fastest way i think yeah your knees will thank you
+> will there be a hotkey for holding shift to go down ladders faster that's a good question just, jump off the ladder that's the fastest way I think yeah your knees will thank you